-Location, Location, Location!
+New Architectural Shingled Roof, All New Plumbing, Sealed Basement, and so much more!
 This renovated home is within walking distance of Lincoln Elementary and Borden Park, which offers 17 acres of recreational activities.
 The covered front porch welcomes you inside to the open living area.
 Beautiful hardwood flooring flows throughout the main living areas as natural light fills the space through large windows.
 A dining area with a large pantry opens to the kitchen which features all new appliances and butcher block countertops.
 Following the hallway, find 2 spacious guest bedrooms and a full bathroom with a tub/shower combo.
 A bonus room, great for an office or den, will lead you on to the large primary bedroom with a brick accent fireplace and massive walk-in closet.
 A second, full bathroom with a walk-in shower is just across the hall from the bedroom.
 Finishing the main level is a dream laundry and mudroom area that leads out to the back deck.
-Off the deck, find the large fenced and secured backyard that offers privacy and room for an abundance of outdoor acrtivities!
+Off the deck find the large fenced and secured backyard that offers privacy and room for an abundance of outdoor activities!
 The basement features inside and outside entry, garage door, and room for ample storage!
+A 1 year First American Home Warranty is included for added peace of mind.
 Enjoy watching FunFest & Independence Day Fireworks from your very own home, schedule your private showing today!
+Roof installed 09/06/2022 - Atlas Pinnacle Pristine Shingles - 50 year limited warranty & 25 year algae protection guarantee.
 Buyer/Buyer's Agent to verify any and all information.

 Kingsport, TN is home to many local attractions.
 Those relocating to the area have plenty of unique opportunities to enjoy local food & beverage, community events, and outdoor activities.
 We know that moving to a new city is challenging.
 That’s why we’ve cultivated a list of places to eat, drink, visit, and dream about below.